Chesham Town Council

 The filming of the trout release at Meades Water Gardens in June 2009

-The project has been so successful that Waterside County Combined School are now planning a site visit to the Chess to learn more about their local river.
-It is hoped that the project can be continued and extended to other schools in the area over the coming years.
-Not only has the project brought educational benefits to local children, but it also means that there are brown trout in the upper reaches of the Chess for the first time since the river dried out in the 2006 drought.
+The project has been so successful that schools have undertaken site visits to the Chess to learn more about their local river and the project has been extended to a number of other schools along the river.
+Not only does the project bring educational benefits to local children, but it also meant that brown trout were reintroduced into the upper reaches of the Chess for the first time since the river dried out in the 2006 drought.
+Unfortunately, the 2011-12 drought caused the river to dry out again within the town and these trout will either have moved down to the lower reaches of the river, or may even have died.
 One of the long-term goals of Impress the Chess is to remove obstructions to fish movement along the Chess so that fish can naturally recolonise stretches of the river after periods of drought.
+Impress the Chess is also supporting the investigations into low flows in the Upper Chess to better understand why the upper reaches of the river appear to be drying out more frequently.
+Since the 2011-12 drought, all trout releases have taken place downstream of Lord's Mill, to ensure that the fish do not become victims of the upper stretch drying out.

 The Trout in the Classroom project was instigated by the Chilterns Chalk Streams Project, with financial assistance from Impress the Chess.